manosbatsis/csvtxcompare/README.md

 #### Frontend

 The font-end is a simple SPA following the mockup.
 The SPA also adds a comparison table component where client and tutuka markoffs are given the x and y axis respectively.
-The table cells provide the overall match score between the records and provide a tooltip for visual comparison (pending)
+The table cells show the overall match score between the records and provide a tooltip for visual comparison (pending)

 ## HOWTO